 What to wear to a Japanese temple?

-While there is no exact dress code for Japanese temples or shrines, think about what would be most appropriate for a somewhat considerate country and setting.
+While there is no exact dress code for Japanese temples or shrines, think about what would be most appropriate for a somewhat conservative country and setting.
 Relaxed clothes may be fine, especially if the temple you’re visiting is popular among tourists, but ideally you want to err on the side of caution and opt for smart-casual clothes.

 Think knee-length shorts, skirts or dresses, covered shoulders and closed shoes.